awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/gitlab-spot/lab3.md

 +++
-title = "Lab 3: Building the demo app" weight = 50
+title = "Building the demo app" weight = 50
 +++

 In this lab you will push the changes to your origin repository and verify that the pipeline has successfully finished both in GitLab and by checking the image in Amazon ECR.

 {{%expand "Click to reveal detailed instructions" %}}
 1. Return to the browser tab with Cloud9 and execute the following command in the terminal.
-Specify `root` as the username and the same password you used in [**Lab 1: Create a GitLab repository**](lab1.html) to log in to GitLab:
+Specify `root` as the username and the same password you used in [**Create a GitLab repository**](lab1.html) to log in to GitLab:

 ```
 git push -u origin main